fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 ## Sarah Maki

-### Head Trainer, Head Dog Walker
+### Head Trainer, Groomer, Office Manager

 <img class="right" src="/images/sarah.jpg" alt="" />
 In July of 2008 I adopted my best buddy, a then-4-year-old Tibetan Terrier.
 Sprocket was close to perfect from the start; cute, cuddly, enthusiastic about giving kisses and taking walks.
 He did have one small problem, though: he was a cat chaser!

-With three felines in the house, dog-chases-cat was more than a minor issue.
 Calling on the services of a professional, I had Tammy out to the house to see if my animals could live in harmony.

-From the first 'click' of Tammy's clicker, Sprocket and I were hooked on Positive Reinforcement training.
+From the first 'click' of the clicker, Sprocket and I were hooked on Positive Reinforcement Training.
 Seeing his eyes light up as he realized that he could make good things happen by obeying cues was amazing.
-Turning the clicker over to me, Tammy showed me how to teach Sprocket some basic cues.
-Watching me work with him, she remarked that I had good instincts and that I should consider becoming a dog trainer!

-I took her words to heart.
-I've always been an animal lover, and making a career out of working with dogs sounded right up my alley!
-Now I'm an Animal Behavior College Certified Dog Trainer, and I know I've found my passion.
+I couldn't get enough of that reaction, so now I'm an Animal Behavior College Certified Dog Trainer, and my passion is my career.

 I love getting people to that "lightbulb" moment with their dogs: where dog and person learn to communicate with each other, maybe for the first time ever.
 Training our dogs is so satisfying; it deepens our bond and really helps us to know our pup. __And it's fun!__ Positive Reinforcement training motivates our dogs to work with us, so that training feels like play instead of work.

-Sprocket has two sisters now: an English Lab named Molly Moo Cow, and an odd little poodle/muppet mix named Tchotchke.
-The three of them keep me on my toes and provide plenty of opportunities to train every day.
+After adopting my third dog (a silly little muppet mix named Tchotchke), I realized there was another thing I could do to help further the Postitive Reinforcement message; learn to groom in a way that respects the dog's boundaries.
+Trips to the groomer were always stressful.
+Sprocket and Tchothcke would have to be dragged into the tub and came home exhausted and clearly unhappy.
+I didn't like putting them through it, but their coats needed professional care.
+Even my English Lab, Molly, hated going for baths, and she's a pretty easy-going gal.
+I became determined to find another way, and attended Bingo Institute of Grooming to learn how to bathe, clip and scissor.

+Fido's Gray Dog Grooming opened its doors in Decemeber 2016 an I couldn't be prouder.
+My years of experience in canine body language let me recognize when a dog needs coaching, a different method, or just a break.
+The team at Fido gave their input and we designed a salon that minimizes stress and truly is something special.
+We hope you'll check us out and know you'll see the difference between "assembly line" groomers and what we're doing here.
 </section>

 <section class="region">